 - All courses are secondary school credit based

-- Academic Upgrading (AU) is available to prepare learners who are not quite ready for English and Math credits (6-12 week AU Numeracy program available)
+- Academic Upgrading (AU) is available to prepare adult learners who are not quite ready for English and Math credits (6-12 week AU Numeracy program available)

 GLS4O – Math Preparation for Senior Math

 Success in secondary school math credit courses depends largely on student’s literacy and numeracy skills.
 This course builds upon your prior learning – upgrades your math skills for work or secondary school credits.

 MBF3C – Grade 11 Foundations for College Mathematics